Do you say, “Yes” when you really mean, “No?”

 Do you disregard your needs just to please others?

-And does the resentment you feel about doing this send you running to the tin of Christmas cookies your neighbor brought over?
+And does the resentment you feel about doing this send you running to the tin of holiday cookies your neighbor brought over?

 If you can relate, you’re not alone.
-Many people do not learn healthy boundaries growing up.
+Many people do not learn healthy boundaries growing up, especially if they experienced early trauma.
 With the added demands of the holiday season approaching, it’s crucial to your health that you know when to draw the line.

 Me —> Boundary <— You